GaloisInc/ivorylang-org/pages/software/build.md

 from Hackage.
 Subsequent builds will be much faster.

 The resulting code generating executables will be found in `./cabal-dev/bin/`.
-For example, you can test to make sure the code generator for SMACCMPilot exists and runs with the command
+For example, you can test to make sure the code generator for the SMACCMPilot flight code exists and runs with the command

 ```
-./cabal-dev/bin/smaccmpilot-gen --help
+./cabal-dev/bin/flight-gen --help
 ```

 ### C Build